-In order for the therapy to move quickly, the sessions are typically highly structured.
-Instead of spending time aimlessly talking about the week or examining a person’s reactions to old stimuli in a free-form manner, the sessions tend to follow a predictable format:
+Structure is KeyIn order for the therapy to begin working, CBT sessions are highly structured.
+Instead of talking about the week or a patient’s reactions to old stimuli in a free-form manner, the sessions use the following format:

 - Social phobias